Western Goals Institute: Notable activities

 Torchlit small boat flotilla enters the lake at Mölln, near Hamburg, as part of the anti-Communist demonstration on 12 August 1989, to which the WGI sent a delegation.
 Each boat carries a flag of a province or city lost after 1945.

 On 12 August 1989, a delegation from the Western Goals Institute attended an anti-communist demonstration at Mölln, near Lübeck which over 20,000 people attended.
 The rally was organised by Die Deutschen Konservativen e.
-V., led by Joachim Siegerist, now a Latvian parliamentarian.
+V., led by Joachim Siegerist, who later became a Latvian parliamentarian.

 WGI delegation (Lauder-Frost with the binoculars) looks across no-mans land into East Germany (GDR) east of Mölln where numerous refugees had been shot dead before reaching the west.
 13 August 1989.

 On 25 September 1989, Lord Sudeley chaired a Western Goals dinner at Simpson's-in-the-Strand for El Salvador's president, Alfredo Cristiani, and his inner cabinet.
 The guest list included figures such as Sir Alfred Sherman (policy advisor to Margaret Thatcher), Lord Nicholas Hervey, Antony Flew, Zygmunt Szkopiak, Denis Walker and Harvey Ward.

 The group hosted social events including an Annual Dinner at the Grosvenor Hotel at Victoria on 24 November 1989 when the guest of honour was Kenneth Griffith.
 On 20 November 1990, they hosted the General Franco Memorial Dinner in Whitehall, commemorating the anniversary of his death.
 This was also chaired by Baron Sudeley.
 A WGI notice in The Times stated that the late ruler of Spain was "remembered as a hero against communism".